Professional, Caring and Knowledgeable Tutors.

 Brittany earned her Honours Bachelor of Science from McMaster University in 2012 and received her Bachelor of Education from the Faculty of Education at Wilfrid Laurier University in 2014.
 A career in education has been a lifelong goal and passion of Brittany’s as she loves working with children and helping them to achieve their full potential.
 Brittany currently works as an occasional teacher with the District School Board of Niagara teaching kindergarten to grade 8 classes.
 She has also volunteered within the school board tutoring students in reading and writing.
 Brittany believes that all students learn in their own unique way and therefore require teaching strategies to meet their distinct needs and interests and she enjoys having the opportunity to engage students in a way that ignites their curiosity.
 Brittany has taken several Additional Qualifications courses including Special Education Part 1, Mathematics Part 1, Kindergarten Part 1 and Reading Part 1.

-I began sharing my passion for teaching at a young age when I taught music to my peers in elementary school.
+I began sharing my passion for teaching at a very young age when I taught music to my peers in elementary school.
 I have always found teaching to be extremely fulfilling for me, and as my teaching career grows so does my enjoyment of helping others learn.

 Jacqueline graduated from Nipissing University with her Bachelor of Education in 1998.
 Prior to that, she earned her Bachelor of Science in Psychology/Exceptionality in Human Learning from the University of Toronto in 1996.
 She has extensive experience teaching in the primary and junior divisions and currently works for the Peel District School Board as an occasional teacher.